Ever since it premiered at The Old Vic in London in 2016, the rumour mill has been rife with talk about if and when Tim Minchin’s musical...

 Okay, so strictly 'not' a song from a stage musical, but I won't rest until I see this glorious Christmas musical live on stage with my own very eyes.
 There's literally nothing to dislike in this wonderful film which combines The Muppets with Charles Dickens and Michael Caine.
 Literally, something for everyone.
 For those who haven't seen the film, hang your head in shame, but those who have will agree it does not feel like Christmas until you've danced around your living room to this production number.
 Thoroughly deserving of a place in the top four.

 So the Top 3 is where things really start to get serious.
 Besides the Christmas song itself, I firmly feel you need to take the whole experience into account, and this is why Michael Bennett's staging of Burt Bacharach's 'Turkey Lurkey Time' should be preserved in a time capsule for future generations to behold.
 Okay, the song itself may not be the finest combination of melody and lyric - but combined with this staging, Donna's furious head whips and Baayork's fierce arm flails, this is an absolute classic.
 The single reason I don't attend office Christmas parties - until they're as fun as this, I have zero interest.
+Enjoy what you see?
+Don't miss the London revival of Promises, Promises at the Southwark Playhouse in January 2017.

 Nothing gets me more ready for Christmas than hearing Dame Angela belt this Jerry Herman standard whilst practically leading a parade as they decorate the house.
 I'd love to see a real life version of this musical number that features the usual wrestle with getting the tree into its stand, untangling miles of twisted lights and realising there's been a leak in the loft.
 Ah well, nothing like musical theatre to dupe you that life is perfect.